 Many factors, such as performance and experience, must be considered in promotions and transfers.
 However, principals and administrators are strongly encouraged to give every consideration to seniority provided all other criteria are met.
 The official transfer period takes place once a year at the end of the school year.
 Employees with the required qualifications for a position may request a transfer to another campus or department.
-A transfer application must be submitted by the employee online for both certified and classified employees.
-Requests for transfer during the school year will be considered only when the change will not adversely affect students.
+A transfer request must be submitted by the employee online for both certified and classified employees, allowing 2 weeks to submit the request and a 2-week period to complete the transfer.
 All transfer requests will be coordinated by their respective Human Resource Department and must be approved by the receiving-supervisor.
 Receiving Principals/Administrators must request an Authority to Report to Work from the transferring employee prior to accepting them to the new campus/department.